shaunwng/1056_Assignment_1_Folder_Set_Up/README.md

 Fork it.

-Create your feature branch: git checkout -b my-new-feature
+Create your feature branch: <code>git checkout -b my-new-feature</code>

-Commit your changes: git commit -am 'Add some feature'
+Commit your changes: <code>git commit -m 'Add some feature'</code>

-Push to the branch: git push origin my-new-feature
+Push to the branch: <code>git push origin my-new-feature</code>

 Creating a new pull request.